 AUTISM & DRIVING.
-The diagnosis of an autism spectrum disorder (ASD). should not be a barrier to holding a licence.
-When a disabled person applies for a driving licence.
-They are expected to declare their disability on their application.
+The diagnosis of an autism spectrum disorder (ASD) should not be a barrier to holding a licence.
+Therefore, When a disabled person applies for a driving licence.
+They should declare their disability on their application.

-Autism is a spectrum disorder.
-So it is impossible to say that people with autism either should or should not be allowed to drive.
-Some people with autism may find this skill extremely difficult to grasp.
-While others will be highly competent drivers.
+Firstly, Autism is a spectrum disorder so some people with autism may find this skill extremely difficult to grasp.
+However, others will be highly competent drivers.

-The normal minimum age for driving is 17.
-But if you are getting Disability Living Allowance (DLA) higher rate mobility you can learn to drive at 16.
+Either way, The normal minimum age for driving is 17.
+However, if you are getting Disability Living Allowance (DLA) higher rate mobility you can learn to drive at 16.

-The at-a-glance guide to the current medical standards of fitness to drive can be accessed at. http://www.dft.gov.uk/dvla//medical/aag.
-Standards relating to autism and Asperger syndrome can be accessed on page 34 of this guide.
+You can access The “at-a-glance guide” to the current medical standards of fitness to drive here. http://www.dft.gov.uk/dvla//medical/aag. page 34 of this guide are the Standards relating to autism and Asperger syndrome.

-In the case of autistic spectrum disorders, barriers to holding a licence might include a history of epilepsy, perceptual problems, difficulties with multi-tasking.
-Poor motor control or dyspraxia and problems with sequencing.
-This should not be an absolute barrier to gaining a licence.
+Finally, In the case of autistic spectrum disorders, barriers to holding a licence might include a history of epilepsy, perceptual problems, difficulties with multi-tasking.
+Also, Poor motor control or dyspraxia and problems with sequencing.
+Nonetheless, This should not be an absolute barrier to gaining a licence.
 But you will need to be aware that they may present difficulties.
-Please see the ‘Useful contacts’ section on this page for details of where to get forms when applying for a licence.
+Please see the ‘Useful contacts section on this page for details of where to get forms when applying for a licence.